alirezanet/BitVector/README.md

 ## Key Features

 Efficient Bit Storage: The BitVector struct employs a memory-efficient approach by utilizing a single bit per item.
-This efficient storage mechanism ensures minimal memory usage, making it perfect for scenarios dealing with large datasets.
+This efficient storage mechanism ensures minimal memory usage, making it perfect for scenarios where memory allocation is important.

 Immutable Design: Every operation on the BitVector struct generates a new instance, ensuring the immutability of the data.
 This design prevents unintentional modifications and enhances data integrity.

-Broad Bit Range Support: The BitVector struct supports a wide range of bit lengths, accommodating requirements ranging from small to very large bit sequences.

 ## Operations